jdkingsley/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-repository for use with Coursera's Data Science class
+repository for use with Coursera's Data Science class.
+Working on the toolkit lectures now.